Totoro97/Geonoke-cpp/README.md

 ### Geonoke-cpp

-A simple geometry library written in c++;
+A simple geometry library written in c++.

-Only for personal use.
+Only for personal use (Learning / Researching).